The Quantum Variance of the Modular Surface: Introduction

 We can finally state our main result, \begin{theorem} Both $V^{\mathrm{sym}}$ and $Q$ are diagonalized by the orthogonal decomposition (21) and on each summand $U_{\pi_j^k}$, we have

 \end{theorem}

-\begin{remark} The precise meaning in Theorem 2 is that it holds when evaluated on any $\psi_1, \psi_2$ in $L_{cusp}^2(\Gamma\backslash G)\cap A_0(\Gamma\backslash G)$. \end{remark} \begin{remark} The theorem asserts that the quantum variance is equal to the classical variance after inserting the "correction factor" of $L(\frac12,\pi)$ on each irreducible subspace.
+\begin{remark} The precise meaning in Theorem 2 is that it holds when evaluated on any $\psi_1, \psi_2$ in $L_{cusp}^2(\Gamma\backslash G)\cap A_0(\Gamma\backslash G)$. \end{remark} \begin{remark} The theorem asserts that the quantum variance is equal to the classical variance after inserting the ``correction factor" of $L(\frac12,\pi)$ on each irreducible subspace.
 As we have noted $Q$ is very close to the arithmetic variance $B$ in \cite{Luo0}.
 Comment (1.4.6) of that paper indicates heuristically why one might expect this to be so.
-However our proof that these Hermitian forms are essentially the same goes through a very different route. \end{remark}
+However our proof that these Hermitian forms are essentially the same goes through a very different route. \end{remark} \begin{corollary} On removing the harmonic weights in (12) the resulting normalization constant in (22) for the variance is multiplied by a further positive number $C(\pi)$, which is a product of local densities;

-We outline briefly the proofs of Theorem 1 and 2 and the contents of the paper.
+where $\lambda_{\pi}(p)$ is the (normalized) eigenvalue of the Hecke operator $T_p$ on $\pi$. \end{corollary} We outline briefly the proofs of Theorem 1 and 2 and the contents of the paper.
 Section 2 is devoted to the proof of Theorem 1.
 The variance sums are studied for functions in $A_0(\Gamma\backslash G)$, all of which are realized by Poincare series.
-For technical reasons we weight the sums in (12) by an analytic function $u(\frac{t}{T})$ and also by mild arithmetical weights $L(1,\mathrm{sym}^2\varphi_j)$.
-This facilitates the use of the Petersson-Kuznetzov formula and the weights are only removed at the end.
+The harmonic weight facilitates the use of the Petersson-Kuznetzov formula and the weights are only removed at the end.
 This technique was introduced in \cite{Luo7} and used in subsequent investigations \cite{J97}, \cite{Luo2} and \cite{Z} with progressively more complicated answers.
-The present case is given in Section 2 equation (13) and is (as we have noted) very complicated.
+The present case is given in Section 2 equation (34) and is (as we have noted) very complicated.
 We have to pass through versions of it as it is the only way that we know of proving the existence of the limit at this scale and we also need to use these formulae later to prove (23) below.

 The rest of the paper, Sections 3 and 4 are concerned with diagonalizing $Q$.
 A key role is played by the asymptotic invariance of $\omega_j$ under the geodesic flow $\mathcal{G}_t$ on $\Gamma\backslash G$.
 This alone does not suffice to get the corresponding invariance property for $Q$, since we are working at the level slightly sharper than the bounds (10).
 To this end the recent results of Anantharaman and Zelditch \cite{AZ} clarify the exact error terms in the invariance properties of $\omega_j$ under $\mathcal{G}_t$.
 This together with well known multiplicity one results for linear functionals on irreducible representations of $G$, which are $\mathcal{G}_t$, $w$ and $r$ invariant, reduce the determination of $Q$ to $Q(\xi, \eta)$, where $\xi$ and $\eta$ are vectors which generate the irreducible $\pi_j^k$ and $\pi_{j'}^{k'}$ respectively (see \cite{Luo0}).
 If $\pi_j^k\neq\pi_{j'}^{k'}$, we need to show that $Q(\xi,\eta)=0$.
 This is done by establishing a self-adjointness property of $Q$ with respect to the finite Hecke operators $T_p$.
 Namely that for such $\xi$ and $\eta$,